LiviuLvu/functional-programming-lessons/README.md

 https://www.youtube.com/playlist?list=PL0zVEGEvSaeEd9hlmCXrk5yUyqUag-n84

 To do: Monads
-Would like to add to this list flatMap that helps explain monads
+Would like to add to this list flatMap, that helps explain monads